prestonharberts/fedora-40-configuration/docs/extensions.md

       - Display Style: Hidden
 - Autohide Battery by iskin (only if current machine is has a battery)
 - Autohide Volume by t184256
+- Bedtime Mode by ionutbortis
+  - Automatic Schedule: On
+    - Start Time: 20:00
+    - End Time: 8:00
+  - On-Demand
+    - Show Button: Always
+    - Button Location: System Menu
-- Burn My Windows by Simme
+- Burn My Windows by Simme (only if computer will not lag)
   - Disable Fire and enable Glide
 - Caffeine by eon
   - General